 The best thing you can do for your Barclaycard approval odds is use credit responsibly.
 Paying down balances, making payments on time and not maxing out your existing cards all help your chances.
 And if Barclaycards aren’t a realistic option right now, you still have choices.
 Plenty of other credit card companies have offers for people with fair, limited and bad credit.

-But Barclaycard isn’t the only issuer out there, and several others have secured cards for people who are rebuilding their credit.
-Secured cards are easier for people with bad credit to get because they require a security deposit.
+But Barclays isn't the only issuer out there, and several others have secured cards for people who are rebuilding their credit.
+Secured cards are generally open to those with bad credit because they require a security deposit.
 The deposit serves as your credit limit, and as collateral if you default.
-If you pay off your balance and close your account, you’ll get your deposit back.
+If you pay off your balance and close your account, you'll get your deposit back.
 Some of the best options even offer rewards.… read full answer

-Secured Mastercard® from Capital One: $0 annual fee or rewards.
-Minimum deposit of $49, $99 or $200, depending on your creditworthiness.
-Your credit line is $200, plus anything you add over your minimum security deposit.
+Capital One Platinum Secured Credit Card: $0 annual fee.
+Minimum deposit of $49, $99 or $200, depending on the specifics of your credit.
+Your credit line is a minimum of $200, plus anything you add, up to your maximum approved credit line.

 The best alternative to a Barclaycard for bad credit is a secured card from another major issuer.
-If you pay your bills on time and avoid maxing out your credit limit, you’ll start seeing your credit score go up.
+While there are unsecured credit cards for bad credit, their secured counterparts will often have better rates and even offer rewards.
+If you pay your bills on time and avoid maxing out your credit limit, you'll start seeing your credit score go up.